-The book follows the story of Dr. Martin Arrowsmith in his rise from a struggling medical student, to a successful practicing doctor.
-His lifelong dream is to make life-altering medical discoveries that will help propel humanity “forward.”
+The book follows the story of Dr. Martin Arrowsmith and his rise from struggling medical student to successful doctor.
+His dream is to make life-altering medical discoveries that will help propel humanity “forward.”
 He is a Progressive, an alcoholic (like Lewis), and something of a womanizer.
-The ever-present tension throughout the story is the conflict between medical discovery for its own sake, and the need for a doctor to make money, like a tradesman.
+The ever-present tension throughout the story is the conflict between Martin’s desire for altruism (i.e. medical discovery for its own sake), and self-interest (i.e. the need for a doctor to make money, like a tradesman).
 Martin strives for the former in practice, but ultimately sinks to the latter out of necessity.
 This is the great tragic satire of Lewis’s novel.
 Martin has a noble dream that requires financial security.
 At the root of his American dream is an obsession with vulgar money-making.

 Sinclair Lewis’s drinking habit is at the root of his writing.
 Throughout the novel we experience a kind of light-headed pleasantness.
 We pass with dizzying speed through large changes in the arc of Martin’s story.
 There is very little gravity or heaviness.
-All of Martin’s life in the book is a blurry binge of Midwestern people and places, followed by cities and towns.
-At the same time, however, the novel also presents a nauseating level of detail: consumerist products, the prices of every-day items, and complex medical terminology that is inserted as satire every so often.
+All of Martin’s life is a blurry binge of Midwestern people and places, followed by cities, universities, and businesses.
+At the same time, however, the novel also presents a nauseating level of detail: consumerist products, the prices of every-day items, and complex medical terminology.
+The effect is either amusing or overwhelming,

 Martin plays a kind of everyman -relatable, but certainly not heroic.
 His time in college is satirized, along with his school-chums and fraternity brothers who all seem to pursue lucrative careers.
 Max Gottlieb, the German professor who Martin serves as a research assistant, is also playfully satirized.
-He tinkers away in his lab, all the while being mocked and dismissed by his colleagues at the university until he is finally dismissed and forced to work in research for a private company rather than a public school, however his new job has unanticipated requirements.
+He tinkers away in his lab, all the while being mocked and scorned by his colleagues at the university until he is finally dismissed and forced to work in research for a private company rather than a public school, however his new job has unanticipated strings attached.
 The company treats him well but requires the mass market production of his research.
 Gottlieb, ever the intellectual idealist, yearns for his research to be freely available.
 Here, again, freedom is never free.
-Gottlieb represents the tension between the old world (Europe and European universities) in its old aristocratic funding model, and the practicably busy new world of America.
+Gottlieb represents the tension between the old world (Europe and European universities) in its reliance on aristocratic philanthropy, and the practicably busy new world of America, which relies on corporate agreements.
 The old aristocracy is replaced by institutions: the government and the corporations now drive the values of the nation.

 Perhaps one of the best American themes we may glean from the novel is the restlessness of the main character, Martin Arrowsmith, who is always unsatisfied with every job, every lover, every place, every situation.
 His life is a parade of different scenes, none too heavy, as he follows his urges nearly wherever they lead.
 This lifestyle leads him to reject society, and its politics, so that he may live in the rural woods of Vermont.
 What began as a promising career in medical research, led him ultimately to wish to forget his burdens in life, including his young son.